 Learning to Hugo Part 4: Shortcodes and Archetypes

 This post is over 12 months old and Hugo is evolving.
-Please be mindful of that when reading this post as it could be outdated.
-I try to keep on top of changes where possible.
-I try to keep things up to date, but if you think something needs updating, please let me know in the comments.
+Please be mindful of that when reading this post, young Padawan, as it could be outdated.
+I try to keep things up to date as much as possible.
+If you think something needs updating, please let me know in the comments.

 Intro

 This is the fourth part of the learning to Hugo series detailing my journey to getting this site up and running!
-I'm also using Hugo to configure my business website.
+I am also using Hugo to configure my business website.
 In typical dev style, I just installed Hugo and got going.
 I have learnt a few things along the way that have improved my development time and hopefully these things will help you.

 Health & safety warning